osism/documentation/source/appendix/configuartion.rst

 Fluentd Authentication
 ============

-If fluentd is needed to commuincate with elasticsearch authenticated or it shall to interact with a company independ elasticsearch, you are able to configure it with following configuration parameters:
+If fluentd is needed to communicate with elasticsearch authenticated or it shall to interact with a company independent elasticsearch, you are able to configure it with following configuration parameters:

 .. code-block:: console